nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

    the 'Is base unit?' column).

-2. There SHALL be one user defined base unit for every units element in the CellML Model which has a base\_units attribute in the empty namespace, having value yes.
+2. There SHALL be one user defined base unit for every units element in the CellML model which has a base\_units attribute in the empty namespace, having value yes.

 3. The base unit reduction of a units reference SHALL consist of a real